maliayik/NLayerApp/README.md

 # Getting Started

-This project is a multi-layered Web API application developed on Multitier architecture and best practices.
+This project is a multi-layered Web API application developed on  and best practices.

 # Code scaffolding